Adrenocorticotropic hormone. A hormone produced in the pituitary gland that stimulates the adrenal glands to produce hormones including cortisol.

 Adrenal-dependent hyperadrenocorticism (ADH)

-This is a form of Cushing’s syndrome resulting from a tumour in the adrenal glands.
+This is a form of Cushing’s resulting from a tumour in the adrenal glands.
+More information on this can be found here.

 Two small glands located next to each of the kidneys responsible for producing hormones that help control metabolism, blood pressure and fluid balance.
-Cortisol is one of the hormones released by the adrenal gland.
+Cortisol is one of these hormones.

-A hormone produced by the adrenal gland, the body’s natural stress fighting and anti-inflammatory hormone.
+A hormone produced by the adrenal gland, which helps to fight stress and acts as an anti-inflammatory.

 The collective name of glands in the body that release hormones directly into the bloodstream.